-I have won several research fundings (worth over £270,000), published over 57 research articles, including high-impact journal papers, conference papers and edited book chapters.
-I effectively work collaboratively with several international collaborators and the most successful of these include collaborations with University of Petronas (Malaysia), Khalifa University (UAE), Swinburne University (Australia).
+I have won several grants, published extensively in high-impact journals.
+Presented my work in international conferences and contributed to edited books.
+I effectively work collaboratively with several international collaborators.
 I am a regular peer reviewer for many excellent journals in my research area and have acted as external examiner for PhD students.

 I have experience teaching a wide range of modules related to materials, solid mechanics, stress and failure analysis, finite element methods and mechanics of composites and forensic engineering at all levels in HEIs.
 I believe in a student-centred teaching philosophy and have successfully experimented with blended learning approaches in recent years.
 I have supervised over four dozen student thesis and design projects.
 Lead mechanical department for engineering council accreditation of its BEng program.
 Lead teams in terms of executing funded projects and for organizing international conferences and carried out knowledge exchange and CPD activities.

 I have taught a range of subjects in materials/mechanical engineering over the years.
 My current teaching responsibilities include teaching 'Advanced Engineering Materials and Applications', 'Materials and Manufacturing Processes', 'Failure Analysis' and 'Forensic Engineering failure analysis and prevention'